angrybacon/doomsday-wiki/markdown/articles/2018/01/10/doomsday-in-2017.md

 unfortunately the core of the deck and the element that makes it unique to both TES and ANT.
 DDFT probably has the most elements of choice and the most potential decision points per turn.
 This is not even taking into account actually resolving the namesake card.
-Use of cantrips and lands/fetches has always been the hardest element of the deck and the most crucial.
+Use of cantrips and fetchlands has always been the hardest element of the deck and the most crucial.
 Saying that though, the current iterations of the deck I think play the most number of cantrips of any.
-Along with the U combo triplet of Brainstorm, Ponder and Gitaxian Probe we also run a number of Preordains and / or Conjurer's Baubles both of which add to the cantrip count.
+Along with the {U} combo triplet of Brainstorm, Ponder and Gitaxian Probe we also run a number of Preordains and / or Conjurer's Baubles both of which add to the cantrip count.
 We are, like any deck in a game with some level of variance, at the whimsy of fate however unlike many decks we do have the tools to minimise that variance.

 To work through this let us start by looking at our levels of variance, specifically, as Nanda mentioned, our opening hands.
 Mulligans were tracked